 President Andrzej Duda signed an amendment to the Labour Code Act.
-Publicity of wages in job notices will become compulsory for 6 months from publication in the journal of laws.
+Publicity of wages in job notices will become mandatory for 6 months from publication in the journal of laws.

 Wages in job ads, what's changing?